Hearing Loss Causes

 - Over time hearing loss can affect your cognitive abilities, your relationships with others and has even been linked to an increased risk in accidents such as falling.

 Most types of hearing loss are minor and treatable.
-Research has shown that treating age-related hearing loss has many benefits, such as improving the ability to hear in social situations and communicate with others.
+Research has shown that getting hearing aids for age-related hearing loss has many benefits, such as improving the ability to hear in social situations and communicate with others.
 Effective treatment makes it easier for older adults to continue their normal routines and interact with friends, family members and other people they communicate with each day.